Manitoba

 Over the past several years, Adult learning Centers (ALC’s) have become a powerful and effective new approach to education in Manitoba.
 Approximately one third of learners in ALC’s are Aboriginal.
 This report is based on interviews with Aboriginal Adult learners and the objective was to determine what keeps Aboriginal Adult learners attending ALC’s and what contributes to their success.
 Tools that allow Aboriginal people to take advantage of educational opportunities are essential if Manitoba is to have a just and prosperous future.

-Manitoba Education Research Network
+Education and Early Childhood Learning Research Network

-Canada-Aboriginal Peoples Roundtable
+Canada-Aboriginal Peoples Roundtable Adobe Icon

 This website has been developed to provide Canadians with information and documentation resulting from the Canada-Aboriginal Peoples Roundtable and related follow-up activities.
 The Canada-Aboriginal Peoples Roundtable held in Ottawa on April 19th, 2004 represented an unprecedented opportunity for members of the Federal Cabinet, Senate and House of Commons to engage with Aboriginal leaders from across the country.